-Kevin represents people allegedly harmed by defective Takata airbags, Volkswagen's diesel emissions fraud, and GM’s misconduct regarding its defective vehicles in In re General Motors LLC Ignition Switch Litigation.
-He has litigated numerous vehicle defect cases, including against "the Big Three" automotive manufacturers in cases involving defective brakes, door locks, door latches, seat belts and roll overs.
-He served as trial co-counsel in Guzman v.
-Ford (2001), the first case brought to trial regarding a defective outside door latch handle, as well as in the vehicle rollover case Hayward v.
+Kevin also represents people affected by Volkswagen's diesel emissions fraud and GM’s misconduct regarding its defective vehicles in In re General Motors LLC Ignition Switch Litigation.
+He represents clients against "the Big Three" and foreign automotive manufacturers and has done so in cases involving defective seat backs, head restraints, brakes, door locks, door latches, seat belts and roll overs.
+He previously served as trial co-counsel in Guzman v.
+Ford (2001), the first case brought to trial regarding a defective outside door latch handle, and in the vehicle rollover case Hayward v.
 Ford (2005).
-He was also a member of the plaintiffs’ litigation team in the defective seat belt case, Malone v.
-General Motors Corporation (1998) prior to joining Motley Rice.
+Prior to joining Motley Rice, Kevin was a member of the plaintiffs’ litigation team in the defective seat belt case, Malone v.
+General Motors Corporation (1998).

-Committed to occupational safety, Kevin recently secured a jury verdict against SAR Automation, L.P. for $8.8 million in the wrongful death of a worker who fell at a Boeing facility leaving behind a widow and two small children.*
+Outside of his vehicle defect work, Kevin is a key member of the Motley Rice team representing service members, their families, and civilians who were exposed to contaminated water at Marine Corps Base Camp Lejeune in North Carolina.
+Committed to occupational safety, Kevin also secured a jury verdict against SAR Automation, L.P., for $8.8 million in the wrongful death of a worker who fell at a Boeing facility and left behind a widow and two small children.*

-Kevin also served as lead plaintiffs’ counsel in In re Charleston Firefighter Litigation, a wrongful death and negligence case against Sofa Super Store, contractors and multiple furniture manufacturers on behalf of the families of the nine firefighters lost in the June 2007 warehouse fire in Charleston, S.C.
+Kevin has been involved in several investigations of catastrophic fire cases and reached a multi-million dollar settlement for the surviving children of a couple tragically killed in a house fire allegedly caused by defective electrical wiring in a golf cart.
+Kevin was lead plaintiffs’ counsel in In re Charleston Firefighter Litigation, a wrongful death and negligence case against Sofa Super Store, contractors and furniture manufacturers brought by the families of the nine firefighters who died in the 2007 Sofa Superstore warehouse fire.

-Since the 2010 explosion of the Deepwater Horizon, Kevin has been helping people and businesses pursuing litigation, as well as those needing help filing and negotiating their claims.
-He served as a member of the oil spill MDL's GCCF Jurisdiction & Court Oversight Workgroup and works with victims on claims through the programs established by the two settlements reached with BP.
+Since the 2010 explosion of the Deepwater Horizon, Kevin has been helping people and businesses pursuing litigation along with filing and negotiating claims for others through the programs the two BP settlements established.
+He also was a member of the oil spill MDL's GCCF Jurisdiction & Court Oversight Workgroup.

-Kevin's experience also includes the health insurance fraud and post-claims underwriting case Clark v.
+Kevin also litigated the health insurance fraud and post-claims underwriting case Clark v.
 Security Life Insurance Company, the largest civil RICO case in Georgia history, and Wiggins v.
 Parsons Nursery, one of the largest environmental and health contamination cases in South Carolina.
-Kevin also served as a County Commissioner on the Early County Georgia Board of Commissioners and still holds the honor of having been the youngest elected commissioner in county history.
+Kevin served as a County Commissioner on the Early County Georgia Board of Commissioners and still holds the honor of having been the youngest elected commissioner in county history.

 Kevin frequently appears in local and national broadcast and print media discussing legal matters of workplace safety, fire prevention and other products liability, as well as specific casework and efforts for changes and improvements in various industries.
 Recognized as an AV® rated attorney Martindale-Hubbell®, Kevin co-authored “Dangerous Doors and Loose Latches,” published in Trial Magazine (2004) for the American Association for Justice, and authored “The Right to Jury Trial in ERISA Civil Enforcement Actions” published in The American Journal of Trial Advocacy (1989).